Marksalz/RiddleGame/README.md

 - Welcomes the player and asks for their name.
 - Loads all riddles dynamically from external files in the [`riddles/`](riddles/exportRiddles.js) folder.
 - Displays riddles one-by-one, waiting for the correct answer.
+- Supports both open-ended and multiple-choice riddles.
-- Measures how long the player takes to solve all riddles.
+- Measures how long the player takes to solve all riddles, applying penalties for exceeding time limits.
 - Shows a final report with total and average solving time.

 ---